-Our research and development expenses incurred for the three months ended March 31, 2007 were expenses related primarily to the development of MelaFind®.
+Our research and development expenses incurred for the three and six months ended June 30, 2007 were expenses related primarily to the development of MelaFind®.
 We expect to incur additional research and development expenses relating to MelaFind® prior to its commercial launch in the US and selected markets outside the US.
 We also continue to work with ASKION, a company that has become an integral member of our MelaFind® development team.
-ASKION is currently preparing additional MelaFind® systems for our pivotal clinical trials that started in January 2007.
+ASKION is currently producing additional MelaFind® systems for our pivotal clinical trial that started at the end of January 2007, as well as for other clinical studies of MelaFind®.
 Our research and development expenses are subject to the risks and uncertainties associated with clinical trials and the FDA regulatory review and approval process.
 As a result, our research and development expenses could exceed our estimated amounts, possibly materially.